rednafi/rednafi.com/content/misc/fixed_time_task_scheduling_with_at.md

 This weekend, I was working on a fun project that required a fixed-time job scheduler to run a `curl` command at a future timestamp.
 I was aiming to find the simplest solution that could just get the job done.
-I've also been exploring Google [Bard][bard] recently and wanted to see how it stacks up against other LLM tools like ChatGPT, BingChat, or Anthropic's Claude in terms of resolving programming queries.
+I've also been exploring Google [Bard] recently and wanted to see how it stacks up against other LLM tools like ChatGPT, BingChat, or Anthropic's Claude in terms of resolving programming queries.

 So, I asked Bard:

-> What's the simplest solution I could get away with to run a shell command at a
+> What's the simplest solution I could get away with to run a shell command at a future
-> future datetime?
+> datetime?

 It introduced me to the UNIX `at` command that does exactly what I needed.
 Cron wouldn't be a good fit for this particular use case, and I wasn't aware of the existence of `at` before.
 So I started probing the model and wanted to document my findings for future reference.
-Also, the final hacky solution that allowed me to schedule jobs remotely can be found at the [tail][a-hacky-way-to-schedule-jobs-remotely] of this post.
+Also, the final hacky solution that allowed me to schedule jobs remotely can be found at the [tail] of this post.

 ## The insipid definition

 The command `at` in UNIX is used to schedule one-time jobs or commands to be executed at a specific time in the future.
 Internally, the system maintains a queue that adds a new entry when a job is scheduled, and once it gets executed, the job is removed from the queue.

 > ***NOTE:***
     *By default, the jobs will be scheduled using the targeted machine's local timezone.*

 ## Prerequisites

 The command isn't included in GNU coreutils, so you might have to install it separately on your machine.

 ### Debian-ish